School closings, cancellations in Hampton Roads, North Carolina due to coronavirus outbreak

 Suffolk: Suffolk Public Schools has not announced any school closings.

+Surry County: Surry County Schools has not yet announced any changes to operations.

-Virginia Beach: Virginia Beach City Public Schools is assessing its capacity for online learning, but has not closed any schools or canceled any functions.
+Virginia Beach: Virginia Beach City Public Schools is assessing its capacity for online learning, but is not planning to close schools.
+Monday, March 16, will be a staff day, so no school for students.
+The staff day will give teachers time to arrange for virtual learning if those teaching conditions are required.

 Williamsburg/James City County: WJCC Schools are making adjustments to school operations to limit outside access to school buildings.
 It’s also putting together a plan in case of an extended school closure.
 All field trips and sports competitions are canceled through April 17.